 recorded within the SSL configuration on Windows.

-Within the GUI interface, when connecting to a MySQL server on a nonstandard port, the connection test within the GUI would fail.
+Within the GUI interface, when connecting to a MySQL server on a nonstandard port, the connection test within the GUI failed.
 The issue was related to incorrect parsing of numeric values within the DSN when the option was not configured as the last parameter within the DSN.
 (Bug #33822)

 When deleting rows from a static cursor, the cursor position would be incorrectly reported.
 (Bug #33388)